 Exploring my native province with a set of blogger’s eyes has actually made me appreciate it even more, especially the details!
-One of the most unique parts of British Columbia is not the spectacular scenery, the epic sushi, or the shocking amount of cyclists on city streets.
-No, the aspect of BC that has recently fascinated me are: THE TOTEM POLES!
+One of the most unique sights in British Columbia is not the spectacular scenery, the epic sushi, or the shocking amount of cyclists on city streets.
+No, the aspect of BC that has recently fascinated me?
+The Aboriginal totems!

 Where does all of this totem pole curiosity lead a British Columbian travel blogger?
 Well, to search out the best places in British Columbia to see totem poles of course!